First of all, let's explain the rental vehicle excess, your financial liability when hiring a rental car.

 So, what is Prosura Rental Vehicle Excess (RVE) Travel Insurance?

 For example, David hired a Toyota Corolla from ABC Rentals and his rental excess is $5,200.
+He also purchased a Prosura Rental Vehicle Excess Travel Insurance for Travel in Australia policy.
 During his journey, he accidentally reversed the car into a pole in the car park which caused damage to the rear bumpers and glass.
-The car rental company assessed the damage repair cost to be $5,500.
+The car rental company assessed the damage repair cost to be $6,000.

-David's credit card was charged $5,200 by the car rental company for the damage (his total excess amount as stated in the rental agreement).
-David then lodged a claim to the insurer and they assessed his claim.
-Upon assessment, the insurer reimbursed David the full $5,200 for his out of pocket expense charged by the car rental company.
+David's credit card was charged $5,200 by the car rental company for the damage (his total excess amount as stated in the rental agreement) and another $300 for credit card fees and premium location surcharges levied on the damages charges.
+David then lodged a claim under his Prosura Rental Vehicle Excess Travel Insurance policy.
+The insurer reimbursed David the full $5,500 for his out of pocket expense charged by the car rental company in connection with the damages.

 This example is for illustrative purposes only; please consider your own personal circumstances including the terms of your rental agreement.